Is Protein Powder Safe During Pregnancy? A Dietitian Answers

 But the good news is, it’s actually not all that difficult to get enough protein, even if you can’t stomach meat.

 Many foods contain protein, even if we don’t typically think of them as ‘protein’ foods.
-For example, one cup of milk and one piece of wholegrain bread with peanut butter provides around 15g of protein, one quarter of the recommended daily intake for pregnant women.
+For example, one cup of milk and one piece of wholegrain bread with peanut butter provides around 15 grams of protein, one quarter of the recommended daily intake for pregnant women.

 Amount of protein in common foods and drinks: